Pattern Programs in C - Examples with Logic and Pseudocode

 Logic

-In this design pattern, the space before the stars can be designed using the inverted Half and half pyramids.
+In this design pattern, the space before the stars can be designed using inverted half and half pyramids.

-And for the star pattern, we can print width-i number of stars for the upper Half and i+1 numbers of stars for the lower part.
+For the star pattern, we can print the width-i number of stars for the upper half and i+1 numbers of stars for the lower part.

 Pseudocode